Self-Checker: Plug-and-Play Modules for Fact-Checking with Large Language Models: Experiments

-An example from WiCE dataset is shown in Figure~\ref{fig:example_wice}.
-This dataset consists of claims obtained from Wikipedia grounded in cited articles and is constructed for the task of verification of Wikipedia citations.
-Unlike Fever dataset, claims in WiCE contain multiple pieces of information.
-The subtasks include (1)~claim decomposition, (2)~sentence retrieval, and (3)~verdict prediction.
-The complex claims are decomposed into several simple sub-claims.
-The verification of claims in WiCE only involves sentence retrieval for cited articles and verdict prediction.
-The entailment labels in WiCE can be \textsc{Supported}, \textsc{PartiallySupported} and \textsc{NotSupported}.
-A claim is \textsc{PartiallySupported} if there are some tokens in the claims not supported by any of the evidence sentences.
-The prediction results are collected at sub-claim levels.
-If all sub-claims are (not) supported, the entailment label of the original claim is (\textsc{NotSupported}) \textsc{Supported}.
+\paragraph{WiCE Dataset} The WiCE dataset is specifically designed for verifying Wikipedia citations and consists of claims grounded in cited articles from Wikipedia.
+Unlike the FEVER dataset, the claims in WiCE contain multiple pieces of information.
+The verification process in WiCE involves claim detection, sentence retrieval, and verdict prediction.
+Complex claims in WiCE are decomposed into simpler subclaims.
+Verifying claims in WiCE primarily entails sentence retrieval for the cited articles and subsequent verdict prediction.
+The veracity labels in WiCE include \textsc{Supported}, \textsc{PartiallySupported}, and \textsc{NotSupported}.
+A claim is classified as \textsc{PartiallySupported} if some tokens within the claim are not supported by any evidence sentence.
+The prediction results are collected at subclaim levels.
+The veracity label of the original claim is set to \textsc{Supported} or \textsc{NotSupported}, depending on whether all subclaims are supported or not supported.
 Otherwise, the original claim is considered \textsc{PartiallySupported}.
-There are 358 claims in the test set, 32/215/111 claims are in the \textsc{NotSupported}/\textsc{PartiallySupported}/\textsc{Supported} class, respectively.

-To verify a cliam in WiCE, the \framework{} first decomposes the complex claim into several simple sub-claims using \claimprocessor{}.
-Then the \evidenceseeker{} is utilized to retrieve evidence sentences for each sub-claim.
-The \classifier{} predicts the verification result for each sub-claim and the aggregation of sub-claim labels is returned as the final verdict.
+To verify a claim in the WiCE dataset, the \framework{} framework adopts \claimprocessor{}, \evidenceseeker{}, and \classifier{} modules.